javatlacati/swiplwebtut/webspanish.md

 The SWI-Prolog docs for this are in http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.17%27,swi%28%27/doc/packages/http.html%27%29%29[this location] (which I recommend bookmarking, as finding it is always exciting).

-Termerized HTML uses an arity 1 or 2 term for each HTML tag.
+Termerized HTML uses an arity 1 or 2 term para cada HTML tag.

 The arg of arity 1 terms is the innerHTML.
 The args of arity 2 terms are attributes and innerHTML.
 Either one can be a list to allow multiple items.